endifmedia/Plugin-Options/README.md

     );
     return apply_filters( 'filter_name_group', $options );

+id -  The name of the input.
+This is the unique identifier for each input picked up by php's post object when the form is sumbmitted.

-option_label - The label for the form input.
+label - The label for the form input.
 It will show up on the left next to your input.

-input_name -  The name of the input.
-This is the unique identifier for each input picked up by php's post object when the form is sumbmitted.

-input_type - The type of input you want to use.
+type - The type of input you want to use.
 Currently the Plugin_Options class supports text, select, checkbox, and url input types.

-array() - The fourth index is an array of option values for the 'select' input_type.
+options - The fourth index is an array of option values for the 'select' input_type.
 Leave this blank '' when the input_type is not set to 'select'.

-input_notes - Any notes you want to add to an input box.
-Basically a description toyour plugin users about the input.
-Notes appear next to checkboxes and directly below all others.

 #Retrieving your options: